YungTimAllen/XR-Lab-Node-Config-Generator/README.md

 **This Python script prompts for a router node number (n_id) and a comma-delimited string of other n_ids that this node attaches too**

 Then, INE-style config is generated.
-This script assumes that a single physical link is connected to a central dot1q switch, and that all rotuer connections are dot1q subinterfaces.
+This script assumes that a single physical link is connected to a central dot1q switch, and that all router connections are dot1q subinterfaces.
 There is a specific focus on spinning up an MPLS TE ready XR lab very quickly.

 ## Example usage